sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 $$

 {% include nblfsr-minimal.html %}
+[lots more...][allpolys]

-You can expand the "&hellip;" spinners to expand the list for each base, and each row also links to a file containing a larger list of configurations, and all the same data is in a single file [here][allpolys].
+You can expand the "&hellip;" spinners to expand the list for each base, and each row also links to a file containing a larger list of configurations.
 The search required factoring some big numbers in the form $p^n-1$, and I didn't want to waste that effort, so those are [here][factors].
 I also uploaded them all to [FactorDB][] once I discovered that that existed.